 5 Essential Nutrients You May Be Missing From Your Diet

 Although we live in a culture of abundance and can have almost every food we want, we may suffer nutritional deficiencies that can be harmful to our health.
-This article will cover the five major vitamins and minerals deficiencies, how to spot them and how to restore your body from what it lacks.
+This article will cover the five major vitamins and minerals deficiencies, how to spot them and how to restore your body’s nutrients.

 In today’s abundant society we have problems of excess that would compromise our health, for example excessive consumption of salt or excessive consumption of saturated fat, but also in our society there are nutritional deficiencies that almost all of us can have, and we should give attention and treat these deficiencies as soon as possible.